 “You don’t seriously believe that bullshit story, do you?”
 Kyle asked.

-He was only five months younger than Cassandra and probably the strongest out of our group.
+He was only five months younger than her and probably the strongest out of our group.

-“No. But I also have never done it, so why don’t we try it?”
+“No. But I also have never done it, and we sure as shit don't have anything better to do, so why don’t we go try it?”

-The Umbrella Man was a story that had been passed around for a while.
-I don’t know who started it, but it was always told by someone who was a grade above us, who, of course, heard it from someone a grade above them.
+The Umbrella Man was a story passed around for a while.
+I don’t know who started it, but it was always told by someone who was a grade above us, who, of course, had heard it from someone a grade above them.

 Either way, the story was that you go out on the tracks just as the sun sets, and if you look up the hill, you’d see some dude standing at the top with an umbrella.
 No one knew who he was, and some said he was a ghost, but if he ever pointed his umbrella at you, you’d die first.

-I’d never gone down the tracks and looked from him either, but I gotta say it sure intrigued me—especially if Bella said she’d go too.
-She was my age and come to town at the start of the year, so to me, spending time around her was a win-win.
+I’d never gone down the tracks and looked for him either, but I gotta say it sure intrigued me—especially if Bella said she’d go too.
+She was my age and came to town at the start of the year, so to me, spending time around her was a win-win.

 “It’s bullshit,” Blake said.
 He was the same age as me.
 “I tried it last year and saw shit.”